-Specific Outcomes Assessment Criteria Students are expected to be able to: Students must: Understand and apply the general principles of procedural fairness to a set of facts.
-Briefly explain the general principle of procedural fairness as it was understood and applied at common law
+Understand and apply the general principles of procedural fairness to a set of facts.

-Briefly explain the protection of procedural

-fairness in the Constitution and PAJA

-Explain the content and meaning of the two

-essential elements of procedural fairness

-(the right to be heard and the rule against

-bias)

-Briefly outline and explain the provisions

-dealing with procedural fairness in PAJA,

-with reference to the relationship between

-procedural fairness and the rules of natural

-justice

-Explain the doctrine of legitimate

-expectations and indicate with reference to

-case law how it operates and when it applies

-Distinguish between procedural fairness in

-respect of administrative action impacting

-on the rights of a person and administrative

-action impacting on the public

-Explain the test for bias as stated in PAJA.

-Explain and understand the right to be given Explain the importance of reasons for

-reasons for administrative action. effective decision-making

-Briefly explain the common law position

-regarding reasons for administrative action

-Explain the change introduced by the

-Constitution in this regard

-• Explain the right to reasons for

-administrative action and indicate how it is

-provided for in PAJA

-Understand and apply the regulations for

-the right to reasons.

-Associate and tooks.
+- Briefly explain the general principle of procedural fairness as it was understood and applied at common law. - Briefly explain the protection of procedural fairness in the Constitution and PAJA. - Explain the content and meaning of the two essential elements of procedural fairness (the right to be heard and the rule against bias). - Briefly outline and explain the provisions dealing with procedural fairness in PAJA, with reference to the relationship between procedural fairness and the rules of natural justice. - Explain the test for bias as stated in PAJA.

-- Research component assessed in assignment 2 (summative assessment) - Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment
+- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment

-6 PROCEDURES AND REMEDIES
+5 PROCEDURES AND REMEDIES

 Specific Outcomes Assessment Criteria Students are expected to be able to: Students must: Identify the appropriate procedure and remedies available to persons aggrieved by an administrative action.
-Select and explain the appropriate procedures for bringing an application for judicial review Briefly indicate what remedies are available in judicial review proceedings.
-Explain the timeframe for instituting judicial review proceedings Explain locus standi in relation to judicial review and indicate how the position was altered k oy th e Cor stitution ----------- ------- ------- -----------

-- Explain the rule that internal remedies must be exhausted before judicial review of administrative action is sought and illustrate its application with reference to examples - Explain what remedies are available in judicial review proceedings or other forms of judicial control over administrative action, what is required for each remedy and what relief can be obtained.
+Select and explain the appropriate procedures for bringing an application for judicial review.
+Briefly indicate what remedies are available in judicial review proceedings.
+Explain the timeframe for instituting judicial review proceedings.
+Explain locus standi in relation to judicial review and indicate how the position was altered by the Constitution.
+Explain the rule that internal remedies must be exhausted before judicial review of administrative action is sought and illustrate its application with reference to examples.
+Explain what remedies are available in judicial review proceedings or other forms of judicial control over administrative action, what is required for each remedy and what relief can be obtained.
 To apply the rules and regulations on administrative law to a given hypothetical situation and evaluate the adequacy of the grounds for judicial review and suggest law reforms where necessary.

-- Identify and explain the appropriate principle, rule or regulation - Critically analyse, evaluate and apply the principle or rule to the facts - Describe each ground of review and analyse their adequacy - Identify shortfalls and make suggestions for law reform where necessary.
+Identify and explain the appropriate principle, rule or regulation.
+Critically analyse, evaluate and apply the principle or rule to the facts.
+Describe each ground of review and analyse their adequacy.
+Identify shortfalls and make suggestions for law reform where necessary.

-- Research component assessed in assignment 2 (summative assessment) - Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment
+- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment